Chat Now!

 Laser-engraved patterns offer superior durability and consistency over printed patterns, especially in environments requiring longer product life and stable optical properties.

-For more technical data, sample requests, or collaboration opportunities, please contact us.
+For further reading on LED panel design and optical uniformity, visit LEDs Magazine and more technical data, sample requests, or collaboration opportunities, please contact us.